mothership-ec/cog-mothership-fedex/readme.md

 Each service needs its own `.wsdl` file supplied by FedEx on their [developer website](http://fedex.com/developer).
 These are stored in `/resources/wsdl` and are referenced by their relevant service classes (instances of `Message\Mothership\Fedex\Api\Service\ServiceInterface`).

 The endpoints are automatically changed by the API subsystem depending on the value of the `test-mode` property on the `fedex` configuration group.
 The endpoint for both live and test must be set on the service class in the `getWsdlEndpoint()` method.
 When adding a new service or `.wsdl` file, you can get these endpoints by looking at the bottom of the file and finding the value of the `location` attribute in service->port->address.
 The live URI will be on the `ws.fedex.com` host and test URIs will be on the `wsbeta.fedex.com` host.

-## Todo

-- Log requests and responses to the API using the events
-- Catch SoapFault's ?
-- Provide a way to set the transaction ID for a request? (new method?)